Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Simulations

 \subsection{Discussion.}

-The simulation results in both experiments are consistent with the theoretical analysis of stability, covariance, and bias developed in Section~III.
-In particular, \Cref{t:var} predicts that the \(\occm\)-RTD(0) algorithm retains a Hurwitz matrix $\barA$ with uniformly bounded condition number.
+The simulation results in both examples are consistent with the theoretical analysis of stability, covariance, and bias developed in \Cref{s:main}.
+In particular, \Cref{t:var} predicts that the \(\occm\)-RTD(0) algorithm maintains a Hurwitz matrix $\barA$ with uniformly bounded condition number.
 The uniform bound for \(\occm\)-RTD(0) is illustrated in \Cref{f:EigComparison,f:EigCompar_Speed}, for both the finite-state and speed-scaling examples.
-In both examples, the standard TD(0) algorithm exhibits an eigenvalue approaching zero as $\disc \uparrow 1$, indicating potential instability, while the \(\occm\)-RTD(0) algorithm maintains eigenvalues bounded away from zero, as predicted by \Cref{t:var}.
+In both examples, the standard TD(0) algorithm exhibits an eigenvalue approaching zero as $\disc \uparrow 1$, while the \(\occm\)-RTD(0) algorithm maintains eigenvalues bounded away from the right half plane in $\Co$, as predicted by \Cref{t:var}.